aristanetworks/avd/docs/howto/node_types.md

   ~ that can be found in the LICENSE file.
   -->

-## Introduction to Node Types
+## What is a Node Type?

 A **Node Type** is a data model template that defines the behavior and configuration of a group of devices with a similar function.
 Instead of configuring every switch from scratch, you assign a `node_type` to it, and AVD applies a pre-defined set of design rules.

-The `eos_designs` role comes with built-in node types like `spine`, `l3leaf`, `l2leaf` and others.
-While these defaults cover most L3LS EVPN designs, AVD gives you the option to customize them or create your own.
+Think of node types as blueprints for your network.
+You have a blueprint for your switches (`spine`).
+Every switch built from the same blueprint will have the same fundamental design, ensuring consistency.

 ## Default node types

-Based on the Arista AVD `eos_designs` role and its various supported network topologies, here are the default node type keys organized by their primary design.
+Here are the default node type keys organized by their primary design.

 ### Data Center/Campus L3LS (Leaf-Spine) Design